-Hanger vs Skirt Steak – Skirt steak and Hanger steak are tasty, tender and under-utilized cuts of beef.
+Hanger vs Skirt Steak – Skirt steak and Hanger steak are tasty, tender, and under-utilized cuts of beef.
 They are two cuts of meat you need to get from your butcher.
 It is doubtful that it will be in a package in a refrigerated case with the strip steaks and ground beef.

 Hanger steaks are somewhat small and you only get one per cow, unlike skirt steaks, of which there are two per cow.
 They come from the same part of the cow.
 Hanger steaks are thicker than skirt steaks, but only measure about 6-7 inches long.
 Skirt steaks are longer, thinner pieces of meat.
 Skirt steaks can be up to 2 feet long and are about 3 to 4 inches across if they have been trimmed.
 Hanger steak may be labeled butcher’s steak or bistro cut.

-Hanger vs Skirt Steak – Aside from their locations on the cow, the big differences between skirt and hanger steaks have to do with the shape and amount meat that you get from each of these two cuts.
+Hanger vs Skirt Steak – Aside from their locations on the cow, the big differences between skirt and hanger steaks have to do with the shape and amount of meat that you get from each of these two cuts.
 In most cases, whole skirt steaks will weigh about two pounds.
-Hanger steaks weight significantly less.
+Hanger steaks weigh significantly less.
 You can use your favorite meat marinade for either cut of beef.

 - 1/4 cup canola oil